Ukraine Situation Report

 It is important for Ukraine to prove the systematic nature of this type of crime, which will allow it to apply to the International Criminal Court, whose office is currently being prepared to open in Ukraine.
 The Genocide Convention has been in force worldwide since 1948.
 Since that time, there has been proof of genocide by specific officials, but never by states (here it is required not only to justify the intention to destroy representatives of a certain nation, but the intention of “genocidal murder”).
 Russia may become the first in the list of states.
 “We strive to bring the Russian perpetrators of genocide to justice, and we will fight for justice,” Ukrainian Foreign Minister Dmytro Kuleba said on this occasion.

 Evidence of intentional genocide is also the mass transfer of people without their consent (deportation from temporarily occupied territories to Russia).
 Also, the kidnapping of Ukrainian children, followed by their adoption by Russian families.
-One such child was officially adopted by the Russian commissioner for children’s rights, Maria Lvova-Belova, in connection with which the Ukrainian side demands to open a criminal case against her.
+One such child was officially adopted by the Russian commissioner for children’s rights, Maria Lvova-Belova, in connection with which the Ukrainian side demanded to open a criminal case against her.
 Source: the European Values Center for Security Policy (Prague, Czech Republic)

 Cyber Security Issues

 For all Russian cyber-related “incidents” before and after the start of the war on February 24, 2022, please contact us.
+See also GTAC’s Cybersecurity Assessments page and Understanding Disinformation Disorder page.